 • Conjugate heat transfer: multiple mesh regions, region coupling, coupledTemperature BC

-• Other: external temperature boundaries, heat sources, thermal boundary layers and wall functions
+• Other: external temperature boundaries, heat sources, thermal boundary layers

 • Coding: thermophysical transport, heat flux, object registry, weighted averages, global sum